SuperbTUM/web-crawler/Notes of web-crawler 101  -- Simulate visiting webpage.md

    response = opener.open(req)
    ```

-   One tip for grasping the login URL is to type incorrect password to stop page jump.
+   One tip for grasping the login URL is to type incorrect password to prevent page jump.

    A more popular opensource module is `requests-html`, available through pip install.
 Similar to requests, session can be created via class HTMLSession().
 Also, elements can be find with response.html.find() and its css selector.